-Padilla Bay Trail is a 4.5 mile moderately trafficked out and back trail located near Mt Vernon, WA that features beautiful wild flowers and is good for all skill levels.
+Padilla Bay Trail is a 4.5 mile moderately trafficked out and back trail located near Mt Vernon, Washington that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great gravel path.
 Easy walk for kids or elderly.
 Scenic views.